Unfitted Spectral Element Method for interfacial models: Error estimate

-We initiate our error analysis by addressing the consistency error arising from the presence of the ghost penalty term. \begin{theorem} Let $I^{p,h}$ be the LGL polynomial interpolator operator defined in \eqref{equ:interpolation}.
-Suppose $v\in H^{k}(\Omega_+\cup \Omega_-)$.
+We initiate our error analysis by addressing the consistency error arising from the ghost penalty term. \begin{theorem} Let $I^{p,h}$ be the LGL polynomial interpolator operator defined in \eqref{equ:interpolation}.
+Suppose $v\in H^{k}(\Omega_+\cup \Omega_-)$, for $k \geq 2$.
 Then, the following estimate holds: